bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 you can even reference those variables in loops or as part of more complex queries (see the [Liquid](/docs/template-engines/liquid) or [ERB and Beyond](/docs/template-engines/erb-and-beyond) docs for more information).

+{%@Note do %}
+Starting in Bridgetown 1.2, you can use the shorthand `data` method to access resource data in a template.
+For example: `data.food` instead of `resource.data.food`, `data.slug` instead of `resource.data.slug`, etc. Note that you'll still need to use the `resource` object directly for predefined methods such as `resource.relative_url`, `resource.summary`, and some others.
+{% end %}

 ## Predefined Variables

 These resource variables are available out-of-the-box: